MegaFoxardin/RandMegan/README.md

 ## What is a MêgaTron Random Generator?
-MêgaTron Random Generator (MTRNG) is a Random Generator that its primary return strategy is based on Natural Phenomena, which is the same return strategy as a Cryptographically Secure Random Generator (CSPRNG), which is unpredictable.
+MêgaTron Random Generator (MTRNG) is a Random Generator that its primary return strategy is based on Natural Phenomena, which is the same return strategy as a Cryptographically Secure Random Generator (CSPRNG), which is unpredictable and secure.
 If a MêgaTron Random Generator noticed the Cryptography is exhausted, its second layer take over, and that goes towards a backup Random Generator; The Operating System Entropy Random Generator (URNG or TRNG) is dependent on the Operating System and hardware for true randomness.
 If the device got exhausted with its Entropy, then the third layer is its last attempt before it is truly exhausted, and that is the Pseudo Random Generator (Either the Mersene Twister, or